Conway's Game of Life

-The Game of Life, also known as Conway's Game of Life or simply Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+The Game of Life, also known as Conway's Game of Life (sometimes abbreviated as CGoL) or simply Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
-One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
-It is Turing complete and can simulate a universal constructor or any other Turing machine.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves in discrete time steps called generations.
+There is no limit to the number of generations (computational resources permitting) nor is there a win condition.

+The Game of Life is played on an infinite square grid, with each cell being in one of two states: live or dead.
+Cells in configurations called patterns evolve over generations according to the number of live and dead cells in their Moore neighborhood, that is, the eight cells in their immediate proximity.

+Patterns can be grouped into different types, such as still lifes, oscillators, and spaceships.

+The Game of Life was first simulated manually, with computerized simulations arriving soon afterwards.
+Nowadays, more modern programs such as Golly are used.
+These programs often do not store cells as two-dimensional arrays, instead using algorithms such as Hashlife which represent patterns as a tree structure.

+The Game of Life has spawned a number of other cellular automata, known as Life-like cellular automata.
+Examples include Highlife and Seeds.
+Other variations may include more than two states or use a non-square grid.

 Rules

 The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead (or populated and unpopulated, respectively).
-Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
+Every cell interacts with its eight neighbours (its Moore neighborhood), which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur: